What Is Solo Polyamory — And Is It for You?

 Of course.

 But that’s not the same thing as blindly subscribing to the relationship escalator.
-For example, not wanting to get married doesn’t make you an uncaring person.
+Not wanting to get married doesn’t make you an uncaring person.

 3. “You are just dating around”

-It’s like an employer looking for the ideal candidate for the job.
-They will talk to lots of different people but eventually settle for one person.
+Dating around is similar to prospecting.
+Like an employer, you are looking for the right person.
+You will talk to lots of different candidates but eventually settle for one person.

-For some people, the fluidity of dating around is just a transitional phase, a means to an end; for me, it is the thing.
+For most people, the fluidity of dating around is just a transitional phase, a means to an end; for the solo polyamorist, it is the thing.

 4. “You are just playing the field”